choderalab/neutromeratio/README.md

 ### Some movies:
-A trajectory when no restraints are used: https://drive.google.com/file/d/1_yFzTneNdiWb2LD5AMgjOYOboKaPgZ9N/view?usp=sharing
+A trajectory without restraints around the hydrogen - heavy atom bond: https://drive.google.com/file/d/1_yFzTneNdiWb2LD5AMgjOYOboKaPgZ9N/view?usp=sharing

-A trajectory from the current protocol, when restraints are used: https://drive.google.com/file/d/1BieyQ7odaljaOQGVHGV7LAP7VrLMeqoQ/view?usp=sharing
+A trajectory from the current protocol, with restraints: https://drive.google.com/file/d/1BieyQ7odaljaOQGVHGV7LAP7VrLMeqoQ/view?usp=sharing

 ## What do you need to start

-The jupyter notebook notebooks/NCMC.ipynb starts the NCMC protocol (1000 steps for the perturbation) for a set of tautomer SMILES.
+The jupyter notebook notebooks/NCMC.ipynb starts the NCMC protocol (1000 steps for the perturbation, 150 repetitions of the protocol) for a set of tautomer SMILES.
 So all you need for starting the protocl are a set of SMILES strings that can be interconverted by moving a single hydrogen.

 ### Copyright